Yulin University

-Yulin University (榆林学院) is a Chinese university.
-It is located in Yulin in Shaanxi Province, China.
+Yulin University (榆林大学) is a public university.
+It is located in Yulin, Shaanxi, China.

 Yulin University offers degrees in pipe engineering, linguistics, science, agriculture, law and other disciplines.
 Yulin University is a full-time system and comprehensive regular college.

 History

 It converted from a college to a university in 2003.
 It was founded in 1958 as Suide Normal College.

 Facilities

 The school covers an area of 640 e3m2, with building area of 457 e3m2, teaching equipment worth 89,460 thousand yuan.
 The school hosts 958 faculty members and 14,869 full-time students, including 11,886 undergraduates, offering 46 undergraduate professional majors.